Xiaofei-it/Shelly/doc/DOMINO_COMBINATION.md

-#Domino Combination
+# Domino Combination

-#The merging and combination of Dominoes
+#Merging and combination of Dominoes

 Dominoes can be merged.
 If we merge two Dominoes whose final data are of the same type, then we get a new Domino whose initial data is the union of their final data.